 Tufts’ Hebrew namesake, Reuven Malter, was used as a relief pitcher for his school's varsity team.
 And like Tufts, Malter featured a decent sinker/slider.
 Malter said, “...
 I ... developed a ... pitch that would tempt a batter into a swing but would drop into a curve at the last moment and slide just below the flying bat for a strike.”39

-Tufts is an Alfred Hitchcock movie buff.
-His favorites are The Third Man and The 39 Steps.40 He is also a professional ballplayer, scholar, Wall Street trader, health-care advocate, teacher, and fighter.
+Tufts was an Alfred Hitchcock movie buff.
+His favorites were The Third Man and The 39 Steps.40 He was also a professional ballplayer, scholar, Wall Street trader, health-care advocate, teacher, and fighter.
 Take your pick.
-Most importantly, Bob Tufts is a mensch.
+Most importantly, he was a mensch.

 The author wishes to thank:

 Bob Tufts for his time and information provided.

 Rory Costello for his time and insightful edits.